 Bright and Bold Mantel Decor

 This mantel full of colorful accessories against a royal blue background dares you to sit up and take notice.
 When the wall color is so intense play off of it by accessorizing your mantel with complimentary colors and strong shapes.
 In this case the red pops right out, while the sunburst mirror is a great statement piece that grabs your attention and hold onto it.

 19 of 21

 Unique materials and unexpected art make for an eclectic mantel display from designer Jonathan Adler.
 Mixing eras takes a lot of confidence, but when done right the result can be spectacular.

-Edgy designers Roman and Williams are know for creating spaces that don't quite fit any era.
+Edgy designers Roman and Williams are known for creating spaces that don't quite fit any era.
 This mantel is fairly traditional, but the large-scale mirror keeps it from looking fussy.
-And of course, the bold wall treatment and giant floral arrangement takes it another level.
-One that is bold, classic, and yes, timeless.
+And of course, the bold wall treatment and giant floral arrangement take it to another level—one that is bold, classic, and timeless.